ChenZhaoXing-HUNNU/Nehari-manifold-optimization-method/README.md

 - Comparison_LMM_NMOM
-  + Contains the codes for comparising the efficient of LMM and NMOM in computing the ground state solutions of H\'enon equation in $\Omega = (-1,1)^2 $,
+  + Contains the codes for comparising the efficient of LMM and NMOM in computing the ground state solutions of Hénon equation in $\Omega = (-1,1)^2 $,

     $$
     \begin{cases} \Delta u(x,y) + |x^2+y^2|^{l/2} |u(x,y)|^{p-1}u(x,y) = 0 ,   &(x,y)\in \Omega, \\\